 Pit Bulls vs The Smartest Dogs

 Now that we know how smart the two recognized Pit Bulls are, how do they compare to the brightest?
 The most intelligent dog breeds in the world are in a class of their own.
 In fact, they’re the top 10 smartest breeds!

 These dogs are capable of learning a new command with fewer than 5 repetitions.
 In addition, they’re likely to obey a known command on the first try with a 95% or higher success rate!

 This means they’re at least 3 times faster at learning new commands than the Pit Bulls.
+In fact, you’d probably be able to teach these dogs a basic command in just a few minutes!
 Plus, they’re much more “obedient” too.